ZFTurbo/DrivenData-Identify-Fish-Challenge-2nd-Place-Solution/README.md

 ### Notes:
 - Usage of Keras 1.2 is important, since there were many syntax changes in Keras 2.0.
 It probably will work in 2.0 with some warnings, but I didn't check it.
-- Code is written for Theano backend (it's faster than Tensorflow).
+- Code is written for Theano backend.
 Usage with Tensorflow will require some changes considering shape of matrices.
 - Code was developed in Microsoft Windows 10, but should work fine in Linux as well.

 ## Hardware requirements